bsmith89/midas2-wiki/Home.md

 TODO: How much?
 -->
 in particular with the addition of metagenome-assembled genomes (MAGs) sequenced from varied habitats.
-Therefore, it is necessary to update MIDAS2 reference database accordingly.
+Therefore, it is necessary to update MIDAS 2.0 reference database accordingly.
 On the other hand, processing the large amount of available genome sequences poses a significant compute challenge.
-For MIDAS2, instead of generating the species clusters from scratch, we take advantage of several published collections of prokaryotic genome databases, and build MIDAS2 reference databases individually.
+For MIDAS 2.0, instead of generating the species clusters from scratch, we take advantage of several published collections of prokaryotic genome databases, and build MIDAS 2.0 reference databases individually.

 # Overview: Maximizing Performance